reinlol/reinlol/README.md

 My C# experience mostly consists of Unity Game Development, but I am moving into full-stack development currently, in which I use Angular and <span>ASP.NET</span> mainly.

 ### Work Experience
-None at all, never had a job, not a single one :>
+None at all, never had a job, not a single one _(Hire me, I'll make you proud father :>)_